The HCC Coding Specialist: Benefiting payers, providers, and patients

 Why is HCC coding important?

 Hierarchical condition category coding helps communicate patient complexity and paint a picture of the patient as a whole.
 In addition to helping predict health care resource utilization, RAF scores are used to risk adjust quality and cost metrics.
 By accounting for the difference in patient complexity, quality and cost performance can be more appropriately measured.

 As the RAF increases, so does the capitation payment for that beneficiary.
 It also affects the Medicaid managed care payers and Affordable Care Act (ACA) plans by providing them consistent and proper diagnosis documentation on their Medicare Advantage members.

 How can an HCC Coding Specialist help patients?

 Correct coding under risk adjustment models is necessary to properly identify risk and enhance collective savings.
-As mentioned before, these RAF scores can create a significant adjustment in the coverage amount for the Medicare patient in the following year.
-When charts are coded accurately, HCCs that impact the patient’s risk adjustment score are properly identified, resulting in a positive impact on overall patient quality scores, clinical care and patient experience.
+As mentioned before, these RAF scores can create a significant adjustment in the coverage amount for Medicare patients in the following year.
+When charts are coded accurately, HCCs that impact the patient’s risk adjustment score are properly identified, resulting in a positive impact on overall patient quality scores, clinical care, and patient experience.

 Why HCCs matter to providers?